drhsqlite/pikchr/doc/userman.md

 ~~~~~

 By giving symbolic names to the box and cylinder, the arrow path
 description is simplified.
-Futhermore, if the ellipse gets changed
+Furthermore, if the ellipse gets changed
 into another cylinder, the arrow still refers to the correct cylinder.
 Note that the indentation of the lines following each symbolic name
-above is syntacially unimportant - it serves only to improve human
+above is syntactically unimportant - it serves only to improve human
 readability.

 # Layout Of Block Objects